shivannis/xandr-docs-public/xandr-docs/articles/monetize/supply-type-targeting.md

   - To target mobile-based web placements exclusively, set **Mobile Web Placements** to **ON** and **Web Placements** and **App Placements** to **OFF**.

    > [!NOTE]
    > The choices you make here affect the targeting options configured further in the procedure.
-If mobile options are not listed, contact your Xandr representative.
+If mobile options are not listed, contact your Microsoft Advertising representative.

 ## Related topics